Tenancy At Will Florida

 Notice Requirements in Florida

 In Florida, the notice period for termination depends on how often rent is paid.
 If rent is paid weekly, either party can terminate the tenancy at will with a 7-day notice.
-If the rent is paid monthly, 15 days notice is required.
+If the rent is paid monthly, a 30-day notice is required.

 Written Agreement